 This is an indicator of how the VRB is carrying out its role of delivering justice for veterans, current serving members and their families.

-Target Result Finalise more applications than received (2587 in 2019-20) Target exceeded: The VRB finalised 3427 applications in 2019-20, 32.5 per cent higher than the target.
-Additionally, the VRB also finalised 3 per cent more applications than in the previous year.
+Target Result Finalise more applications than received (2772 in 2020-21) ✓ Target met: The VRB finalised 2978 applications in 2020-21, 7.4 per cent higher than the target.

 Applications finalised within time